TomatenKuchenDEV/docs/docs/role.md

 Adds a role to all members.

-You can choose whether only bots, only humans or all members should receive the role.

-- role*: The role to add to everyone
-- filter: The filter
+See the [mass action](/moderation/massactions#cmd-role-massadd) docs page for more information.

 ## massremove {#cmd-massremove}

 Removes a role from all members.

-You can choose whether only bots, only humans or all members should get the role removed.

-- role*: The role to remove from everyone
-- filter: The filter
+See the [mass action](/moderation/massactions#cmd-role-massremove) docs page for more information.

 ## randomuser {#cmd-randomuser}

-Wählt zufällig die angegebene Anzahl an Nutzern mit der angegebenen Rolle aus.
+Randomly selects the given amount of users which have the given role.

 - role*: The role
-- amount: The amount of users to return
+- amount: The amount of users to return, one by default